College of Science and Health > Academics > Mathematical Sciences > Graduate Programs > Mathematics Education (MA) > Admission Requirements

-The Master's program in Mathematics Education welcomes both current teachers and career-changers, regardless of whether or not they were mathematics majors as undergraduates.
-To be eligible for admission, applicants need only hold a Bachelor's degree from an accredited college or university.
-Applicants who were not undergraduate mathematics majors should contact the graduate program director
+The master's program in Mathematics Education welcomes both current teachers and career-changers, regardless of whether or not they were mathematics majors as undergraduates.
+To be eligible for admission, applicants need only hold a bachelor's degree from an accredited college or university.
+Applicants who were not undergraduate mathematics majors or minors or math education majors should contact the graduate program director

 Detailed application instructions are posted on the

 Students educated outside the United States must present proof of English proficiency.
 For full admission, the Mathematics Education program requires a minimum TOEFL score of 96 on the TOEFL iBT, 243 on the computer-based test, or 590 on the paper-based test.
 A minimum of 7.5 on the IELTS may be submitted for this requirement.

 If you are uncertain about your mathematics background, you are welcome to take a